EricHanLiu/python-adventure/README.md

 ##How to play
-All the information is accessible within the game, using the help module (type 'H' within the game)
+All the information is accessible within the game, using the help module (type 'H' within the game) Dying will reset the game (yet to implement a save feature).